• Skip to primary navigation

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-bean and ham soup in from of the Instant Pot.
+A bowl of soup in front of the Instant Pot.

 Expert Tips